• Skip to main content

 When Do Lady Banks Roses Bloom?

-So, our plant is in full bloom, and it is April 7th.
+So, our plant is in full bloom on April 7th.
 Please note that we live in Northern California.
 So it blooms anytime between spring and summer.
 It only blooms once, but it is a glorious bloom.
 The whole bush is covered with blossoms.

 Are Lady Banks Roses Deer Resistant?

-I wish it was deer resistant, but it is not.
+I wish it were deer resistant, but it is not.

-It smells right after you spray it, but in a couple of minutes it wears off.
-I was pretty good about spraying it and the bushes survived the first year.
-If you saw our roses you would notice that the bottoms are a bit sparse compared to the tops.
+It smells right after you spray it, but it wears off in a couple of minutes.
+I was pretty good about spraying it; the bushes survived the first year.
+If you saw our roses, you would notice that the bottoms are sparse compared to the tops.
 But we did keep the deer from killing our roses.

 I’ll take the victory!